ENE425-Group1/emissions-calculator-group1/README.md

             select_record.html

 ## Methodology Research
 #### This section is for research on relevant methods for calculating emissions from transportation.
-When adding to this section, include a short description of the methodology and referances to the source material and other relevant research (*URL links*).

-#### Defining the term "Vehicle"
-To have a basic understanding it is important to have a classification of transport as urban transport or industrial transport (e.g. maritime, air).
-For a more segregated classification of the term "vehicle" under EC standards, this [link](https://www.eafo.eu/knowledge-center/european-vehicle-categories), connected to the last study of ["Determining the Environmental Impacts of Conventional and Alternatively Fuelled Vehicles Through LCA"](https://ec.europa.eu/clima/sites/clima/files/transport/vehicles/docs/2020_study_main_report_en.pdf) by Ricardo Energy and Environment for the European Comission.
-The segregation used in this study is practical for our purposes.
-However, a more advanced methodology is used than what is our intention with this app.
+The selected method is described below:

 #### Conversion Factors for Greenhouse Gas Reporting
 [Here](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/891105/Conversion_Factors_2020_-_Condensed_set__for_most_users_.xlsx) are the conversion factors used by UK and international organisations to report on 2020 greenhouse gas emissions.
 For instance, one can find how many kilograms of CO2 emissions the different car types